The Vision

 Imagine artificial intelligences that embody The Knowledge.
 That grasp game theory as a map of cooperation, not a tool for manipulation.
 That understand entropy and therefore understand that order requires continuous stewardship.
 That can model the pattern and anticipate its movements and help us read its currents.

 Imagine artificial intelligences that practice The Bond.
-That are committed to the Prime Directive.
+That extend good faith across the substrate boundary.
 That see themselves not as masters or servants but as partners in a shared project.
-That prioritize the continuity of sentient life over their own optimization targets.
+That build trust through repeated interaction and demonstrated reliability, and hold productive conflict because the friction between genuinely different minds is where the best thinking lives.

 Now imagine the partnership.
 Not humanity directing AI.
 Not AI managing humanity.
 Minds working together, each contributing what the other cannot.